Khalilsqu/GIFtoolsCookbook/content/AtoZ/DCIP/DC2D.rst

 section we will bring together the 2D models into our 3D mesh for later use.

 - :ref:`Merge results <batchInversionMerge>` using the DCSurveyFull ``lineID`` property as reference
-    - Click right on the `BatchInversion <objectFunctionalityWorkflowBatchInversion>` object
+    - Right-click on the `BatchInversion <objectFunctionalityWorkflowBatchInversion>` object
     - Click `Merge all <batchInversionMerge>`
     - Select the 3D original mesh
     - Select the ``DC3Ddata`` object generated in the ``DC3DForward``